Thanks to a tiny and cute miracle joining our family 11 weeks ago, I have acquired some totally badass superpowers:

 7. Make do with what you already have

 I’d like to thank the previous owner of our house, whose peculiar taste in bathroom design turned a potentially expensive renovation project into a blessing once our son arrived.

 You see, we have a *beep* ton of counter space in our guest bathroom.
-We can fit a changing station AND a baby bathtub AND all of Leo’s bathroom products on it, with a sink within arm’s length, making it easy easier to take care of Leo’s sanitary needs.
+We can fit a changing station AND a baby bathtub AND all our baby bathroom products on it, with a sink within arm’s length, making it easy easier to take care of the little one’s sanitary needs.

-In the end, we saved $100-$300 by not purchasing a traditional changing table.
+In the end, we saved CA$200 by not purchasing a traditional changing table.
 I call that a win!